Treatments and Services to help you Walk, Run, and Play Free

 Dynamic Neuromuscular Stabilisation is based on human development, the process that babies go through in the first few years of life.
 This process allows babies to beginning crawling and rolling and eventually leads to them walking, running and throwing.
 This process is very important in allowing us to efficiently move through the world.
 When pain and dysfunction arise we often find that somewhere along the line, a person has lost the ability to efficiently stabilize themselves during these movements.
 DNS is a strategy that includes assessment, treatment and exercise therapy to reprogram our brain to efficiently stabilize and restore ideal posture and control over our bodies, while also stopping pain and improving flexibility and control.
 To learn more about DNS visit www.rehabps.com.
 Our DNS therapist is Khalil.

 Massage therapy uses many techniques to manipulate and relax the muscles of the body.
 It can be done deeply, therapeutically and in a relaxing fashion to help not only release tension but also calm the mind.
 Our therapists are trained in different techniques including but not limited to sports, deep tissue, holistic, pregnancy and relaxation massage.
 Your therapist will assess your individual condition and treat specifically according to your current state of health.
 They may even prescribe exercises for you to do at home that will help to improve results.
 Massage can be used for specific conditions or injuries but can also release tension and improve general health and wellbeing.
-Our massage therapist is Matthew.
+Our massage therapists are Matthew and Cristina.
 At Live Free we offer the following types of massage:

 Sports – Deep Tissue -Holistic – Pregnancy – Indian Head